isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 Notch signaling pathway was been implciated in both of these cancer types.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4283135/

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4621772/

-Let's try a pathway that's associated with BRCA (breast) and see what we get.

-How about the 'Integrated Breast Cancer Pathway'?
-We replace the named pathway in the initial pathGenes sub-table.

-I guess the 'integrated Breast Cancer Pathway' is not neccessarily very specific to tissue type.
-Now we'll move on to the COSMIC data.
+Now we'll move on to the COSMIC data, where we will compare a GBM sample to various non-TCGA samples in COSMIC.

 .. code-block:: sql